Research chair at UCalgary Nursing tackles social issue of toxic stressors on developing children

 One in four Canadian children are thought to be at risk for developing emotional or behavioural problems as a result of family violence, or their mother's depression or addictions, according to Statistics Canada.

-Chairholder Nicole Letourneau is a well-known Canadian nurse researcher with a 20-year track record in studying how children are affected by family issues such as post-partum depression, addiction and violence.
-She has worked to identify the types of parental interventions that are most effective in supporting vulnerable children in these toxic family environments.
+Chairholder Letourneau is a well-known Canadian nurse researcher studying how children are affected by family issues such as postpartum depression, addiction, and violence.
+She has received $75+ million in research funding and published three books and 250+ peer-reviewed publications on child and family health.
+She identifies, creates, tests, and evaluates parental supports that are most effective in helping vulnerable children in these stressful family environments.

 Explore UCalgary